Darkness4/fc2-live-dl-go/README.md

   waitPollInterval: '5s'
   ## Path to a cookies file.
 Format is a netscape cookies file.
   cookiesFile: ''
+  ## Refresh cookies but trying to re-login to FC2.
+"Keep me logged in" must be enabled and id.fc2.com cookies must be present.
+  cookiesRefreshDuration: '24h'
   ## Remux recordings into mp4/m4a after it is finished. (default: true)
   remux: true
   ## Keep the raw .ts recordings after it has been remuxed. (default: false)